 With so many house plans available to view on the web and in print magazine, it’s easy to see why so many take a shot at designing a floor plan layout.
 There is nothing wrong with the idea.
 Many of my clients come up with some of their own home design ideas and present them to me.
 However, in order to make the house design work, you have to design in a consistent manner.
 Architectural style, floor plans, and room sizes have to work in unison.
-There has to be a level of design consistency to tie the parts together in a cohesive floor plan layout.
+There has to be a level of design consistency to tie the parts together in a cohesive floor plan layout to achieve the perfect house plan design.

 Architectural Style and Floor Plan Layout